zhiyuan5986/sparse-frontier/README.md

     *   Implement the necessary methods based on your pattern's requirements:
         *   `__call__(self, queries, keys, values, layer_idx)`: Implement the attention computation logic for the prefill phase.
 The default implementation uses standard FlashAttention.
         *   `decode(self, query, keys, values, k_cache, v_cache, cache_seqlens, output, layer_idx)`: Implement the attention computation for the single-token decoding phase, typically involving interaction with the KV cache.
 The default uses `flash_attn_with_kvcache`.
 Specific methods like Quest (`efficient_decoding.py`) implement custom logic (e.g., page selection).
-        *   `kv_compress(self, queries, keys, values)`: (Optional) Implement logic to compress or select keys and values *after* the prefill computation, before they are written to the KV cache by `update_kv_cache` in `handler.py`.
+        *   `kv_compress(self, queries, keys, values)`: Implement logic to compress or select keys and values *after* the prefill computation, before they are written to the KV cache by `update_kv_cache` in `handler.py`.
 See `SnapKVCompression` (`kv_compression.py`) for an example.
-It should return the processed keys, values, and the resulting sequence lengths per head.

-5.  **Registration:** Add your new class to the `ATTENTION_REGISTRY` in `sparse_frontier/modelling/attention/registry.py`.
+5.  **Registration and Configuration:** Add your new class to the `ATTENTION_REGISTRY` in `sparse_frontier/modelling/attention/registry.py`.
+Additionally, create a corresponding YAML configuration file in `sparse_frontier/configs/attention/` that specifies any initialization arguments under `args`.
 This allows selecting your custom attention mechanism through the experiment configuration files.

-### Understand or Create Experimental Datasets
+### Extend the Test Data

 Experimental data generation is handled by task-specific modules located in `sparse_frontier/tasks/`.
-Each task implements `AbstractTask` and `AbstractSample` subclasses (defined in `sparse_frontier/tasks/abstract_*.py`) to define data loading, preprocessing, and the formatting of individual input prompts.
+Each task implements `AbstractTask` and `AbstractSample` subclasses (defined in `sparse_frontier/tasks/abstract_*.py`) to define input / output creation, and task-specific evaluation.
 Tasks are registered in `sparse_frontier/tasks/registry.py` and selected via configuration (e.g., `task=your_task_name`).
 The `preparation.py` script orchestrates the generation process based on the configuration, saving the formatted samples.
-See existing tasks like `QATask` (`qa_task.py`) or the Story task (`narrative.py`, `templates.py`) for implementation examples.
+See existing tasks like `QATask` (`qa_task.py`) or the Ruler tasks (`niah.py`, `cwe.py`, `vt.py`) for implementation examples.

 ## References